balena-io/docs/pages/learn/getting-started.md

 ## Next steps

-Once you've finished developing, disable local mode and the device will revert back to running the latest release that's on your fleet.
-To update your fleet with the latest changes you've just worked on, use `balena push <fleet name>` once more to create a new release; when it's finished building the device will update as before.
-Remember anything pushed to the fleet in this way can be applied to 1000s of devices with no extra effort!
+Once you've finished making your changes, disable local mode and the device will revert back to running the latest release that's on your fleet.
+To update your fleet with the latest changes you've just worked on, use `balena push <fleet name>` once more to create a new release with those changes; when it's finished building the device(s) will update as before.
+Remember anything pushed to the fleet in this way can be applied to 10+ or 1000+ devices with no extra effort!

-To continue learning, explore any aspect of the getting started guide in more detail:
+To continue learning, explore several aspects of the getting started guide in more detail:

 - Learn more about [local mode][local-mode], which allows you to build and sync code to your device locally for rapid development.
 - Develop an application with [multiple containers][multicontainer] to provide a more modular approach to fleet management.
 - Manage your device fleet with the use of [configuration][configuration], [environment][service], and [service variables][service].
 - Find out more about the [{{ $names.cli.lower }}][cli] and the functionality it offers.
 - Visit our blog to find step-by-step tutorials for some [classic balena projects][projects].
-- To publish what you've built, head to [balenaHub][balenahub].
+- To publish what you will build or have already built, head over to [balenaHub][balenahub].
 - If you find yourself stuck or confused, help is just a [click away][help].

 **Enjoy balenafying all the things!**